 To ensure that your social selling program gets buy-in from key stakeholders, it is important to partner with others internally, especially leadership from departments such as sales, sales enablement, solution/product/services, human resources, and training.

 By getting input and partnering with other departments internally, you can share the budget.
 Here are five tips for justifying your social selling budgets.
 Sometimes other departments will contribute funds while some departments will just support the initiative.
-Social selling requires time and is an investment that will deliver benefits over time.
+Social selling requires time and is an investment that will deliver more business benefits over time.

 4. One Size Doesn’t Fit All

 It is critical that your training for social selling is personalized and customized because each individual sales representative is different in terms of how much they know and understand about social selling.
 They also may be more of less digital savvy in terms of how much social media they use in their personal lives.

 Since one size doesn’t fit all, that is why I scheduled one on one classes via a Cisco WebEx with our entire sales team.
 It was important to personalize the social selling class to the skill level of the sales professional.
 It is important to show them the value of LinkedIn in a one-on-one setting rather than have them listen to an online course.
 While it doesn’t scale quickly, it provided more value to the sales team and helpes spread the word about the value of using LinkedIn in meeting their goals.
 I summarized my 1 on 1 social selling class in this LinkedIn blog post.
 You should create content about your social selling class soyour sale team can go back later and refresh what they learned.